Dental Implants

 I am going to show a case we just placed yesterday (2001) further down on this page.
 We used David at Sun Labs in Eureka, CA. 530 246-7600.
 Sun labs specializes in only implant lab work.
 They ship nation wide.
 David will rent all the instruments, torque wrenches, etc. and sell any brand implant one might like to try out so you don't have to buy a different set up each time.
 They also use binocular microscopes for that great fit.

-We use high noble Gold on everything, but it is most important to be used on all implants as the non-precious metals wear the implant in the bone out much faster.
+We use high noble Gold on everything where cast metal is required but I think it is most important when used below tissue.
 The case shown further down the page was done in Ivoclar (softer porcelain) and high noble Gold.

 We leave the surgical post in the bone to heal in the lower jaw for 5-6 months before we build the new crown on it and leave it to heal in the upper jaw for at least 9 months because the bone there is more porous.
 I know this is longer than many dentists allow .... but having been in the trenches for so many years and having waited for such predictable implants like we have now and seeing over the years that the ones that were left in the longest before loading held up the best ....
 "I will not load an implant before it's time"!

-We have been doing more multiple implants lately ... everything is working great so far!...
-I like the tapered screw vent the best so far. .... still pick and choose the cases though.
+We have been doing more multiple implants lately ... everything is working great!

 Gingival Cuff

-First the oral surgeon will determine at the 1st consultation appointment whether there is enough bone for an implant and whether some bone grafting might be required.
-On the surgery appointment he will place the implant(s) into the bone, using a template or stint guide so the posts are put in a the perfect angle .
-He will at the same time place a thin metal healing cap.
-And, about 1 month before the implant is ready to add the crown too he will surgically remove the healing cap and place a gingival cuff.
+As previously mentioned, at the 1st consultation appointment with a 3D Tomograph Xray the oral surgeon will determine if there is enough bone for an implant and whether some bone grafting might be required.
+On the surgery appointment he will place the implant(s) into the bone, using a template or stent the dentist doing the case will provide as a guide so the posts are put in at as ideal an angle as possible and the bone mass allows.
+He will at the same time place a thin metal healing cap allowing the gum tissue to heal in above it keeping all bacteria, etc. away from it as it heals (think about it .. this is even a common sense thing!)
+And, about 6 weeks before the implant is ready to start impressions for the crown I have him surgically expose and replace the healing cap with a taller gingival cuff so we can access the implant for our crown to follow.

 It is best to let the implant heal in the lower jaw for 5-6 months and 8-9 months in the upper jaw, because the bone is much less dense there..

 The first thing your dentist will then do after healing, is remove the gingival cuff (shown above) with the hex wrench shown above (#3).
 He will then put the retaining screw into the implant post, (#1) and snug it down into the implant where the healing cap was.
 Take an xray to be sure it is seated all the way.
-Place a little wax into the top of the post so no impression material gets in there.
+Place a little cotton or foam into the top of the post so no impression material gets in there.
 Then he will take an impression of your whole arch.
-We make a custom tray, but you must make allowance for 18 mm of clearance for the full sized crown post, before it is cut down later by your dentist or the lab.
+We make a custom tray, but you must make allowance for 18 mm of clearance for the length of the impression post.

 On your appointment to place your implant crown your dentist will first, again, remove the gingival cuff.
 He will then place the recessed post screw (#3) down into the crown post (#4) and then screw the post into the implant (shown on model #6).
 This is then torqued into place with the hex drive insert (#2) that is placed into the torque wrench (#1).
 Each implant brand has it's own torque wrench with it's own setting.